 From Bloomsbury Kids:

-Bloomsbury Kids isn’t sharing an official policy at this point, but they’ve set up general guidelines for fair use, allowing both live-streaming (not recorded) and password-protected, private read-alouds of entire works, as well as publicly shared read-alouds of excerpts (no more than 20%), all through the end of the school year.
+Bloomsbury Kids has set up general guidelines for fair use through June 2020, allowing both live-streaming (not recorded) and password-protected, private read-alouds of entire works, as well as publicly shared read-alouds of excerpts (no more than 20%), all through the end of the school year.
 Bloomsbury is asking that you contact the publisher or the author of the work for more information on those guidelines.
+Note: Bloomsbury is working on an updated policy to allow read-alouds through the fall – stay tuned!

 This policy applies to most of my stand-alone novels, including these frequent classroom read-alouds!